 These extra features include:

 - SmartDNS: Surfshark offers SmartDNS!
-This is a huge benefit for those users who want to add a VPN to Apple TV which, unlike Amazon Fire TV, doesn’t offer dedicated VPN apps.
+This is a huge benefit for those users who want to add a VPN to Apple TV which, unlike Amazon Fire TV, doesn’t allow for dedicated VPN apps.

 - Unlimited Simultaneous Connections: If you’re a family, this is a feature you’re going to love.
 While most services only allow you to connect 3-6 devices on one account simultaneously, Surfshark removes those restrictions.
 Each member of your family can connect their phones, tablets, computers and TVs without any worry about simultaneous connections.